Ballpark Location & High Walkability

 3. Young Couples: Between the ages of 20 and 40 that work in the professional and service sector or military.

 4. Non Natives: Foreign born individuals who are here on employment contracts or student visas and mostly rent.

 1. Immediate proximity to restaurants and coffee shops available in the neighborhood and next door in the Gaslamp District.

 3. Proximity to San Diego’s best health club: Fit Athletic

 4. Proximity to entertainment options in the Gaslamp District.

 5. A few grocery stores withing walking range.

 1. This district is the largest in terms of available space and still has lots of room for future development.
-The presence of empty lots and abandoned buildings increases the homelessness and crime in the area mostly East of 13th Avenue.
+The presence of empty lots and abandoned buildings increases the homelessness and crime in the area mostly East of 14th Avenue and bordering Barrio Logan.

 East Village Redevelopment Projects

 Search information and listings for East Village Condos San Diego for sale by building.
-Just click on the building of interest to you below to view a detailed guide.
+Click on the building of interest to you below to view a detailed guide.